Skip to content

 The developers of SPM always appreciate bug reports.
 There are about half a million lines of code in SPM12, so it’s bound to contain a few mistcakes.

-This step uses the resulting `u_rc1`` files (which encode the shapes), to generate smoothed, spatially normalised and Jacobian scaled grey matter images in MNI space (Mechelli et al, 2005; Ashburner, 2009).
+This step uses the resulting `y_rc1`` files (deformation fields), to generate smoothed, spatially normalised and Jacobian scaled grey matter images in MNI space (Mechelli et al, 2005; Ashburner, 2009).

-• Dartel Template: Select the final template image created in the previous step.
-This is usually called Template_6.nii.
+• Shoot Template: Select the final template image created in the previous step.
+This is usually called Template_4.nii.
 This template is registered to MNI space (affine transform), allowing the transformations to be combined so that all the individual spatially normalised scans can also be brought into MNI space.

-• Select according to: Choose Many Subjects, as this allows all flow fields to be selected at once, and then all grey matter images to be selected at once.
+• Select according to: Choose Many Subjects, as this allows all deformation fields to be selected at once, and then all grey matter images to be selected at once.

 • Many Subjects

-• Flow fields: Select all the flow fields created by the previous step (u_*.nii).
+• Deformation fields: Select all the deformation fields created by the previous step (y_*.nii).

 • Images: Need one channel of images if only analysing grey matter.

-• Images: Select all the grey matter images (c1*.nii), in the same order as the flow fields.
+• Images: Select all the grey matter images (c1*.nii), in the same order as the deformation fields.

 • Voxel Sizes: Specify voxel sizes for spatially normalised images.
 Leave as is NaN NaN NaN, to have 1.5 mm voxels.